20+ Good Health Reasons To Drink Coffee

 - Protection against cirrhosis of the liver

-Of course you could just cut down on the alcohol intake.
+Of course, you could just cut down on the alcohol intake.
 From the Archives of Internal Medicine (link).
 Another more recent study also showed coffee’s liver protecting benefits. link.
 Yet another study showed that both coffee and decaffeinated coffee lowered the liver enzyme levels of coffee drinkers.
 This study was published in the Hepatology Journal.
 Yet another study showed that any type of coffee offered liver protection.
 Coffee drinkers have a 49% less risk of death from liver disease than do non-coffee drinkers.
 This study is here.

 - Lowered risk of Type 2 Diabetes

 Those who consumed 6 or more cups per day had a 22% lower risk of diabetes.
 From the Archives of Internal Medicine (link).
 A recent review of research conducted by Harvard’s Dr. Frank Hu showed that the risk of type II diabetes decreases by 9% for each daily cup of coffee consumed.
-Decaf coffee decreased risk by 6% per cup.
+Decaf coffee decreased the risk by 6% per cup.

 - Lowered risk of Alzheimer’s disease